de-soot/mc-fps-jvm-args/README.md

-// If you do not know how to set your JVM arguments, there are many tutorials online.
+// If you do not know how to set your Minecraft JVM arguments, there are many tutorials online that show you how.

 # Read these first to customise the JVM arguments to suit your system :